SkyBlueRW/SkyBlueRW.github.io/_posts/2023-10-13-max-drawdown.md

 There is generally no closed-form solutions to describe the distribution of Maximum Drawdown.
 [Magdon-Ismail et al (2004)](https://www.jstor.org/stable/3215821?typeAccessWorkflow=login) derived the cumulative distribution function of Maximum Drawdown under the assumption that the net value of investment follows a Brownian motion with zero drift.
 However, even this cumulative distribution function, under quite ideal assumptions, is too complex for intuitive discussions or inclusion in portfolio optimization.
 Moreover, calculating the ex-ante Maximum Drawdown of a portfolio requires more than the Maximum Drawdown of each constituent; it calls for forecasting the return series for every constituent within the universe (N*T), an impractical endeavor.

-Nevertheless, all hope is not lost.
+Nevertheless, the hope is not lost.
 Despite these challenges, we can circle around and address Maximum Drawdown indirectly.
 For instance, during portfolio optimization, we can penalize other characteristics that tend to increase the magnitude of the Maximum Drawdown while being easier to incorporate, such as negative skewness or excessive kurtosis.

 Additionally, while obtaining a closed-form function to describe the distribution of the Maximum Drawdown is elusive, designing investment policies to control it is comparatively more attainable.
 [Grossman & Zhou (1993)](https://onlinelibrary.wiley.com/doi/abs/10.1111/j.1467-9965.1993.tb00044.x) offered an optimal investment policy under Gaussian assumptions, allowing investors to achieve optimal expected utility growth with a hard constraint on Maximum Drawdown through dynamic adjustments in the holdings of risky assets.

-To delve deeper into the practical application of these efforts, we must develop a more profound understanding of the Maximum Drawdown and the factors that influence it.
+To delve deeper into the practical application of these efforts.
+We would appreciate to have some impressions about relavant factors and their impact on Maximum Drawdown.
 This is precisely what we aim to explore through simulations in the next section.

 ### Maximum Drawdown Greek: A simualtion view <a name="factor"></a>